-RUGER® 10/22® LEFT-HANDED MODEL rifles are chambered for, and designed to properly function with standard, high velocity, or hyper-velocity 22 Long Rifle ammunition manufactured to U.S. industry standards.
+The RUGER® 22 CHARGERTM pistol is chambered for, and designed to properly function with, only the .22 caliber Long Rifle rimfire cartridge, standard, high velocity, or hyper-velocity, manufactured to U.S. industry standards.

-Do not use 22 short, 22 long, 22 shot, or 22 cartridges loaded with blunt-nosed, sharp-shouldered, or "explosive" bullets.
+Do not use .22 short, .22 long, .22 shot, or .22 cartridges loaded with bluntnosed, sharp-shouldered, or "explosive" bullets.
 They will not function reliably and may jam the mechanism or discharge before being fully chambered.
-Use only ammunition that functions correctly in your rifle.
+Use only ammunition that functions correctly in your pistol.
 See "Warning - Malfunctions," p.
-27.
+25.